 Carson Wentz, Indianapolis Colts

-- Trey Lance and Justin Fields would be in Tier 2 if we knew they were starting in Week 1.
-Their rushing upside is more than worth it to aggressively target to stash until they emerge.
+Trey Lance and Justin Fields should be in Tier 2, but their respective head coaches are probably rolling with the veteran signal-caller to start the season.
+The rushing upside of this duo is more than worth it to aggressively target to stash until they emerge.
 Think Justin Herbert from last year.

-- We pretty much know what we are getting with Ryan Tannehill, Matthew Stafford, Kirk Cousins and Matt Ryan.
-They are reliable veterans within high-powered offenses with extremely talented receiving weapons.
+Cousins and Ryan are reliable pocket-passers within high-powered offenses that boast extremely talented receiving weapons.
 The lack of rushing upside and passing volume keeps them out of Tier 2.

-- Ryan Fitzpatrick and Carson Wentz are volatile options with aggressive downfield mentalities.
-They have the supporting casts and coaching staffs to be successful, but who knows if they can get out of their own way.
+Ryan Fitzpatrick and Carson Wentz are volatile options with aggressive downfield mentalities.
+They have the supporting cast and coaching staff to be successful, but who knows if they can get out of their own way.
+Wentz appears to be on track to return for Week 1.